highlando/academic-kickstart/content/post/fenics-burger-pod-dmd/index.md

 ```

 In the solution we see that the reduced order model gives a decent approximation
-in the smooth regime in the beginning and has its troubles approximating the front as can be seen in the error (log) plot.
+in the smooth regime in the beginning and even well approaches the front as can
+be seen in the error (log) plot.

 {{< figure src="podsol.png" title="Snapshots of the solution of the reduced system" lightbox="true" >}}
 {{< figure src="podfullerrlog.png" title="Snapshots of the log of the error between the full and the POD solution" lightbox="true" >}}